-In the event where Holymead Primary School commissions an Alternative Provision they will follow the Alternative Learning Provision - bristol.gov.uk and follow local guidance Commissioning Alternative Learning Provision - Advice for schools, Commissioners, and Alternative Providers (2019) to ensure clear agreement of roles and responsibilities to maintain safeguarding arrangements for learners who are not taught on site.
+In the event where Holymead Primary commissions an alternative provision, the local Alternative Learning Provision process will apply and guidance followed to ensure clear agreement of roles and responsibilities to maintain safeguarding arrangements for learners who are not taught on site.

-Holymead Primary School will continue to be responsible for the safeguarding of that learner and will make necessary checks on the provider to meet the needs of the learner.
-Written confirmation from the Alternative provider will be obtained of the checks on staff that we would otherwise perform for our own staff.
+Holymead Primary will continue to be responsible for the safeguarding of that learner and will make necessary checks on the provider to meet the needs of the learner.
+Written confirmation from the alternative provider will be obtained of the checks on staff that we would otherwise perform for our own staff.

-2.6 Children Missing from Education (To be read in conjunction with the Attendance Policy)
+2.6 Children Missing from Education